jq153387/avancevl.github.io/_pages/en/product/color.md

 * Progress bars
 * Links and headlines
 * Dark and light secondary variants
 * Just like the primary color, your secondary color can have dark and light variants.
-You can make a color theme by using your primary color, secondary color, and dark and light variants of each color
+You can make a color theme by using your primary color, secondary color, and dark and light variants of each color.